jtaala/i3/README.md

 ### [Reverse layouts](https://github.com/i3/i3/compare/next...jtaala:right-to-left-layouts)

-[Wilhelm Schuster](https://github.com/wlhlm) created a fantastic branch that implementd reverse layouts into i3.
+[Wilhelm Schuster](https://github.com/wlhlm) created a fantastic branch that implemented reverse layouts into i3.
 I've contributed a small amount of code (mainly some small changes requested in the original [PR](https://github.com/i3/i3/pull/4246) and documentation) and have merged this work into my fork.

 _I've also created a [new PR](https://github.com/i3/i3/pull/4794) which seeks to complete @whlm's great work and finally get it into i3._